 How about creating a sales funnel even?
 Give something valuable away for free and use it to promote your core premium offers for example.

-#4.
-Your offer is not consistent with your overall message – Again going back to “clarity in your message”, in this instance you’ve got to ask yourself this:
+Again, going back to “clarity in your message”, in this instance you’ve got to ask yourself this:

-You might think this is a bit of a generic point I’m making, but seriously though, people spend a lot of time and energy crafting a really great sales page, with great copy and everything else, only to have it buried in amongst the thousands of other pages on their website.
+You might think this is a bit of a generic point I’m making here, but seriously, people spend a lot of time and energy crafting a really great sales page, with great copy and everything else, only to have it buried in amongst the thousands of other pages on their website.

 Why oh why???

-#6.
-Your marketing strategy isn’t working – Lastly if your sales page marketing is a bit of a hit and miss, you could be missing out on some real potential.
+Lastly, if your sales page marketing is a bit of a hit and miss, you could be missing out on some real sales.